beaton/post-lambda-sample/README.md

 This is a simple example of how to build and deploy a static website that sends a POST request to an AWS service.

+What we'll do:
+1. Create a static website hosted on AWS S3
+2. Create a CloudFormation configuration to deploy a lambda
+3. Add a button to our website that calls the lambda
+4. Create a CI/CD pipeline that deploys both the website and the lambda when new code is submitted.

 ## Configuration

 If you haven't already, you need to create a free [AWS account](https://portal.aws.amazon.com/billing/signup?refid=em_127222&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start).